-This musical form got its name from a slang term dating back to 1860 that meant “energy” or “vitality.”
-Even though the term “jazz” became common during the early 1900s, when musicians like Freddie Keppard, Jelly Roll Morton, King Oliver and Kid Ory exemplified the music style, its backbone came from early influences, such as rural blues, ragtime, and the free spirited improvisation of marching bands.
-Following its early success, second-generation artists like cornetist and trumpeter Louis Armstrong, clarinetist and saxophonist Sydney Bechet, and pianist Jelly Roll Morton elevated Jazz to new heights and introduced it around the world.
-Women too, such as Billie Holiday, Ella Fitzgerald, Dinah Washington, Ethel Waters, Betty Carter, and Anita O’day became musical icons for their jazz singing.
+This musical form got its name from a slang term dating back to 1860 that meant “energy” or “vitality”.
+Even though the term “jazz” became common during the early 1900s, when musicians like Freddie Keppard, Jelly Roll Morton, King Oliver and Kid Ory exemplified the music style, its backbone came from early influences, such as rural blues, ragtime and the free spirited improvisation of marching bands.
+Following its early success, second-generation artists such as cornetist and trumpeter Louis Armstrong, clarinetist and saxophonist Sidney Bechet, and pianist Jelly Roll Morton elevated Jazz to new heights and introduced it around the world.
+Women too, such as Bessie Smith, Billie Holiday, Ella Fitzgerald, Dinah Washington, Ethel Waters, Betty Carter, and Anita O’Day became musical icons for their jazz singing.

-While it has changed a little since its early years, Jazz is still alive and well.
-Singers like Harry Connick Jr. (who has 10 number one U.S. jazz albums) continue to represent the genre while incorporating traditional jazz elements into new world music.
+While it has changed a little since its early years, Jazz is still alive and well – and with its global popularity, certainly no longer just a New Orleans music style.
+Singers like Harry Connick Jr. (who has 10 number-one US jazz albums) continue to represent the genre while incorporating traditional jazz elements into his contemporary sound.

-Birthed in the Mississippi Delta, just upriver from New Orleans, Blues is a heart-felt music form that has deep roots in American (particularly African-American) history.
+Birthed in the Mississippi Delta, just upriver from New Orleans, Blues has deep roots in American – and particularly African-American – history.
 It got its name from “blue devils,” which were feelings of melancholy and sadness.
 Radiating emotion more than almost any other music form, this deep-south genre is characterized by call-and-response patterns, blues scales, specific chord progressions, cathartic lyrics, bass lines and visceral instrumentation.
-With elements that trace back to the percussive music of Africa, Blues originated on Southern plantations of the nineteenth century, just after the ending of slavery and during the emergence of juke joints.
-Notable 1920s blues pioneers that took the genre and made it their own include Son House, Blind Lemon Jefferson, Lead Belly, Charley Patton, and Robert Johnson.
+With elements that trace back to the percussive music of Africa, Blues originated on Southern plantations of the 19th century, just after the ending of slavery and during the emergence of juke joints.
+Notable 1920s blues pioneers that took the genre and made it their own include Son House, Blind Lemon Jefferson, Lead Belly, Charley Patton and Robert Johnson.